Common Area Maintenance (CAM) Charges: What to Know

 Mistakes with your Common Area Maintenance will cost you, so you should be well-versed in understanding CAM charges, how they appear in your lease, and what you can do to ensure they benefit your budget.

-To prepare you with all the information you need to know about CAM and how it will be presented in your lease terms, we have included three decades of industry experience in this article.
+To prepare you with all the information you need to know about common area maintenance costs and how it will be presented in your lease terms, we have included three decades of commercial real estate industry experience in this article.
 So read on if you want to learn:

 How CAM Appears in Your Rent